By Maria Merola אריאל

 “The Pope has the power to change times, to abrogate laws, and to dispense with all things, even the precepts of Christ.
 The Pope has the authority and often exercised it, to dispense with the command of Christ.”---Decretal de Translatic Episcop.
 Cap (The Pope can modify divine law) Ferraris Ecclesiastical Dictionary.”

 As for the “times” that were changed by Rome, not only has Rome changed the “time” of the Sabbath, Rome has also been instrumental in changing calendars.
 The Catholic Church changed the Sabbath to Sunday for the “sun-god” Ba’al (or Mithras) in whom the day of the week “Sun-day” was named after.
-The excuse that they used for changing the Sabbath to Sunday was that “Jesus,” they say “Resurrected on the 1st day of the week.”
+The excuse that they used for changing the Sabbath to Sunday was that “Jesus,” they say “Resurrected on the first day of the week.”

 As a matter of fact, our Messiah did not resurrect on Sunday morning (contrary to popular belief).
 He actually resurrected on Saturday evening (the 7th day Sabbath) just as the sun was going down.
 He died on a Wednesday Passover in 30 A.D., according to the record of the Talmud in the account of the “Forty-Year Yom Kippur Miracle” leading up to the Roman Siege in 70 A.D.